Football Manager: Football Manager 2023

+Football Manager 2024

+Football Manager 2024 was released on 6 November 2023.
+It became the most played title in series history by far, with over 19 million players as of September 2025.

+Football Manager 25 (cancelled)

+A planned title, Football Manager 25, using the Unity game engine, was originally scheduled for release in early November 2024, though was postponed to late November then quickly postponed again to March 2025, and was ultimately cancelled in February 2025.

+The game was set to feature the series debut of women's football; however, several features were slated for removal – international football, create-a-club, touchline shouts, in-game social media, versus mode, challenge mode and fantasy draft – mostly with the aim of meeting release date targets with the promise that most would return in future installments.

+Football Manager 26

+On 13 August 2025, Football Manager 26 was officially announced as the next installment in the series, following the cancellation of Football Manager 25.
+The game announcement was accompanied by a short trailer showcasing the inclusion of the Premier League license in-game.
+Sports Interactive later announced the game would be released on 4 November 2025.

 Other games

 Football Manager Mobile

-Football Manager Mobile, known as Football Manager Handheld (FMH) upon inception, was first released on 13 April 2006 on PlayStation Portable.
+Football Manager Mobile, known as Football Manager Handheld (FMH) upon inception, was first released on 13 April 2006 on PlayStation Portable (PSP).
 This was Sports Interactive's first ever game for a handheld console and was designed to be a separate game and play somewhat differently from the PC/Mac versions of the game due to the different nature of the handheld consoles.
-The game was designed to be more similar in feel and play to earlier Sports Interactive products – being much faster in nature, while retaining the feeling of being a realistic simulation.
+The game was designed to be more similar in feel and play to earlier Sports Interactive products, being much faster in nature while retaining the feeling of being a realistic simulation.

 In April 2010, the game became available on the iOS products.
 The iOS version of the game is very different in nature to that on the PSP and it contains a wholly new UI because of the touch screen nature of those devices.
 In April 2012, the game was also made available on Android devices in a version very similar in nature to the iOS version.
-In 2015, a new 2D match engine was introduced for iOS and Android devices, as well as an opportunity to purchase an "in-game editor".
+In 2015, a new 2D match engine was introduced for iOS and Android devices, as well as an opportunity to purchase an in-game editor.
 These early version of the mobile game utilized the PISD Ltd technology to target the handheld markets.
 The 2016 edition of the game saw its name change to Football Manager Mobile.
-In 2018, Football Manager Mobile was ranked #10 on paid games.
-In 2020, football manager mobile 2020 became the first fmm to reach 1 million downloads in all platforms.
+In 2018, Football Manager Mobile was ranked number 10 on paid games.
+In 2020, Football Manager Mobile 2020 became the first game in the series to reach 1 million downloads on all platforms.
+In 2023, Football Manager 2024 Mobile was released as a Netflix Games exclusive on both iOS and Android.